SuperElastix/SimpleElastix/README.md

 - Pre-configured parameter files that should serve as good starting points for new users.
 - The complete set of SimpleITK image processing algorithms.

-Previously, using elastix and transformix on large datasets would incur a significant overhead, from scripting command line invocations and arguments to copying images and transform parameter files across folders.
-With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.

 Say you need to compare the volume, mean intensity and standard deviation of (possibly multiple) anatomical structures across a population of images using an atlas segmentation.
 This is accomplished using the following lines of Python code:

 ```python